 I was worried all this dairy—heavy cream and cheese, specifically—would mess with my pimple-prone skin, but it was clear, and on top of that, I was sleeping well.

 Wait, I had to do this for a seventh day?
 (Seriously, though—the diet plan only had six days, so I thought I was off the hook.)

 Hillary’s Final Thoughts

-My overall takeaway is that this diet is great if you want to lose some weight without feeling hungry, pretty much ever.
-The app is an essential tool and makes things very easy to record and track.
-The recipes are a little hit or miss—they’re not always very well written, and I would love to spend a week on Atkins.com fixing everything—but they pleasantly surprise me more often than not.
-The whole plan is educational too, and I’m astonished to learn how many carbs are in things I love, like KALE.
-The first few days were a little overwhelming because I was cooking so much and so many different things, but then I started to settle into having a few go-to recipes, and that made it easier.
+My overall takeaway is that this diet is helpful in guiding you toward your health goals.
+The app is an essential tool and makes things easy to record and track.
+The recipes are a bit hit or miss—they’re not always very well written.
+I would love to spend a week on Atkins.com fixing everything—but they pleasantly surprise me more often than not.
+The whole plan is educational, too.
+The first few days were a little overwhelming because I was cooking so many different things, but then I started to settle into having a few go-to recipes, which made it easier.

-A week into this, I still hated eating breakfast and was not very hungry in the morning, but I realized what a difference it makes in my overall mood, and am pretty sure I’m going to keep eating it, going forward.
+A week into this, I still hated eating breakfast and was not very hungry in the morning.
+But I realized what a difference it makes in my overall mood.
 I also realized that having a morning snack and an afternoon snack is brilliant, though I feel like a kid with my celery and peanut butter every day.
-I haven’t missed sweets or sugar as much as I thought I would, which is interesting.
+I haven’t missed sweets or sugar as much as I thought, which is interesting.

 Faith’s Final Thoughts